zixu/atlas-rd53-daq/software/rceScripts/README.md

 # Instructions for setuping up the RCE and running the GUI via python-pyro

+If we are going to do these instructions for more than a few setups, then we will want to script the procedure below

 ```
 ################################################################################
 # Note: In these instructions, we assume the single RCE node is IP=192.168.1.150